 - Transactional databases hosted on-site or in the cloud

 - Hosted business applications

-Part of the planning for this stage should include capacity planning for data volumes from each data source.
-You will make significantly different plans for every stage of your ETL process if your data sizes are 100GB or 100 PB.
+Part of the planning for this stage should include estimating data volumes from each data source.
+You’ll make significantly different plans for every stage of your ETL process if your data sizes are 100 gigabytes versus 100 petabytes.